ChrisMichaelPerezSantiago/gogoanime/README.md

 ### **Installation**

+Define the current gogoanime website url in a `.env` file or as an environment variable.
+An example is provided in the `.env.example` file.

 In order to install the project and all dependencies, enter in the project folder and run `npm install`